Top 9 Catering Services and Online Platforms, Compared

 Cons:

-• As with many delivery apps, sometimes there may be issues with reliability and timeliness due to drivers and restaurant delays.
-Problems are exacerbated since restaurants are further away than Seamless.
+As with many delivery apps, there may be issues with reliability and timeliness due to drivers and restaurant delays.
+Problems are exacerbated since restaurants are further away than with Seamless or Grubhub.

 3. CaterCow

-CaterCow is a service dedicated specifically to food for groups.
-Menu options are curated from restaurants who have been vetted to deliver punctually and cook high quality food that travels well.
-Photos are of food in actual delivery containers.
-The website gives you the option of ordering on behalf of your team or group ordering (i.e. letting each individual choose what they want).
-They also have a white glove service if you need an account manager for setting up daily lunches and taking care of dietary needs.
+CaterCow is a service dedicated specifically to food for groups and office catering.
+Menu options are carefully curated from restaurants who have been vetted to deliver punctually and cook high-quality, well-travelling food.
+Food photos are authentic and in actual delivery containers.
+CaterCow gives you the option of ordering on behalf of your team or group ordering (i.e. letting each individual choose what they want).
+Finally, CaterCow has a "white glove" service if you need an account manager for setting up daily lunches and taking care of dietary needs.

 Pros:

-• Because orders are typically larger than a typical food delivery, there are more options from restaurants further away.
+Because catering orders are larger than typical food delivery, CaterCow's delivery service areas are quite large.

 Cons: